FormMail.pl

 Frequently Asked Questions

-1. Check spam folder - FormMail emails often get flagged as spam
+1. Check spam/junk folder — FormMail emails lack SPF/DKIM and are often filtered

 <input type="hidden" name="recipient" value="[email protected],[email protected]">

-Important: All recipients must be listed in the @recipients whitelist in the script.
+All addresses must appear in the @recipients whitelist in FormMail.pl.

 <!-- Correct -->